devkosal/askai/README.md

 1. Parse the json files to create csv files

 These will be easier for our dataloaders to read.
-Use the following script:
+Use the following script (output dir should contain the train and dev json files from SQuAD)

 `python squad_parser.py path/to/json/dir path/to/output/dir`

-`path/to/json/dir` should contain the train and dev json files from SQuAD.

 2. Set the model configuration